 Can I wash my face after Botox?

-While it’s natural to want to wash your face, don’t do it for at least 4 hours after your appointment.
+While it’s natural to want to wash your face, please don’t do it for at least 4 hours after your appointment.
 This is to ensure that you achieve the best possible results.

 Can I shower after getting Botox?